 There are tons of health and mental benefits to gain from gratitude.
 Every night think of a few aspects of your life that you are so lucky to have.

-What are you glad you have in your life today?
-Being grateful will improve your sleep, your relationships, and your general well-being.
+What are you glad for all you have today?
+Being grateful will improve sleep, relationships, and general well-being.

 4. Practice Self-Compassion Instead of Tearing Yourself Down

 Be comforting to yourself when you make mistakes or fail.
 Punishing yourself isn’t going to fix the issue.
-Have some self-compassion and tell yourself it’s okay, then find ways to avoid that pitfall again.
+Have some self-compassion, then find ways to avoid that pitfall again.

-Mistakes are simply things that happen when you’re learning something new.
+Mistakes are just things that happen when you’re learning something new.
 It’s normal.
 Don’t even let it slow you down, keep moving forward.

 5. Do What You Say You’re Going to Do (Even if You Only Told Yourself)

 If you don’t do what you say you’re going to do you will lose respect.
-People won’t respect you,and won’t take you seriously.
-If you don’t do something that you’ve told yourself to do you lose respect for yourself.
+People won’t respect you.
+If you don’t do something that you’ve told yourself to do you lose self-respect.

 However, if you do complete the project you’ll gain integrity, respect, and experience.